pendle-finance/documentation/docs/Developers/Integration/PTOracles.md

 $$$

-## Using PT as collateral in a money market
+## Using PT as Collateral in a Money Market

 ### Oracle Preparation